 Chet Nichols

-1 week ago to BABY KANGO
+over 30 days ago to BABY KANGO

 Hey Baby, thanks for the review of my hopeful song of people passing away.
 Tough topic to write about and do it well.
 Yeah, as a sync song it would have to find the just the right opportunity.
 Oddly enough, I just wrote it after my brother and sister-in-law passed away unexpectedly as a way to release my grief.
 I have placing sync songs for about 50 years so I know that game.
 It is much harder these days.
 As a HOF writer/artist I have learned to just honor an idea and write the song and it will find a home somewhere.
 A lot of my vintage songs from the 60's and beyond are popular because producers are looking for that a lot these days.
 That said, the song, "The Sands Of Time", has been in a tug of war between to entities.
 One is a movie studio and the other is my "contract" publisher, Sony Music....who I decided to work with them yesterday.
 Wonders never cease in the music bizz.
 Best of luck with your endeavors....
 Chet